Lorne Munroe

 Lorne Munroe (November 24, 1924 – May 4, 2020) was an American cellist.
 He was principal cellist of the Philadelphia Orchestra from 1951 to 1964 and principal cellist of the New York Philharmonic from 1964 to 1996.
 He was a featured soloist more than 150 times during the 32 seasons he played for the New York Philharmonic.
 His last performance with the orchestra as a member of the ensemble was on February 27, 1996; although he later returned as a guest artist.

 Early life

-Munroe was born in Winnipeg, Manitoba, Canada in November 1924.
-When he was three years old he learned to play the cello by using a viola with a leg attached.
+Munroe was born in Winnipeg, Manitoba, Canada in November 1924, the eldest of three children.
+His father, Wallace, was of Scottish origin and fought for Canada's expeditionary forces in World War I and was twice injured at Vimy Ridge on Easter Monday of 1917.
+His mother, Zoe, was an immigrant who left the Russian Empire in the early 20th Century having been born in Ekaterinoslav (now Dnipro), Ukraine.
+Early census records indicate that Zoe's family were Ukrainian Jewish refugees, as their first appearance, in the 1911 Canadian Census, lists "Jewish" as their designation under "Racial or tribal origin", while later records in 1916, 1921, and 1926 demonstrate that the family had begun reporting their ethnic origin as "Russian" and began alternating their surname between "Block" and "Black", though census takers in 1926 still noted that the family's mother tongue was "Jewish".
+When Lorne was three years old he learned to play the cello with his father's violin to which his teacher, Dezsö Mahelek, had attached a makeshift leg.
 He won the Winnipeg Music Competition festival at 10.
 At age 14, he was sponsored by composer Arthur Benjamin to attend the Royal College of Music in London in 1937–39.
 In his final year, he played with Benjamin a piece the composer wrote for Munroe.
 He continued his studies in Philadelphia at the Curtis Institute of Music, where he was a student of cellist Gregor Piatigorsky and Orlando Cole.

+Military service

+In 1943, barely into adulthood, he enlisted in the US Army Infantry at the apex of the Second World War.
+Serving as a machine gunner at the Battle of Bologna, he was wounded, taking a sniper's bullet to the back of the leg.
+Before being evacuated from the battlefield for medical treatment, he packed the injury with mud to stanch bleeding and continued engaging with enemy targets.
+The incident would earn him a Purple Heart.